SciML/DiffEqDocs.jl/docs/src/tutorials/dde_example.md

 An efficient way to solve this problem (given the constant lags) is with the MethodOfSteps solver.
-Through the magic that is Julia, it translates an OrdinaryDiffEq.jl ODE solver method into a method for delay differential equations which is highly efficient due to sweet compiler magic.
+Through the magic that is Julia, it translates an OrdinaryDiffEq.jl ODE solver method into a method for delay differential equations, which is highly efficient due to sweet compiler magic.
 A good choice is the order 5 method `Tsit5()`:

 ```@example dde